 More than a third of Colby students participate in one or more varsity teams.
 Colby belongs to Division III of the National Collegiate Athletic Association (NCAA) and the New England Small College Athletic Conference (NESCAC), one of the most competitive Division III conferences in the nation.
 Colby sponsors 16 sports for women, 15 for men, and one coed team.
 Varsity teams include baseball, basketball, crew, cross country, field hockey, football, golf, ice hockey, lacrosse, squash, Nordic and alpine skiing, soccer, softball, swimming, tennis, indoor and outdoor track and field, and volleyball.

 The Athletics Department offers intramural programs during the fall, winter, and spring.
-Offerings include soccer, field hockey, flag football, volleyball, broomball, handball, basketball, softball, and special intramural events.
+Offerings include soccer, flag football, volleyball, broomball, handball, basketball, softball, squash, table tennis, and special intramural events.

 The department oversees student-run club sports designed to meet the needs of students.
-Recent club sports have included men’s and women’s rugby, the woodsmen’s team, badminton and table tennis, Ultimate Frisbee, archery, bicycling, water polo, men’s volleyball, fencing, and an equestrian team.
+Recent club sports have included men’s and women’s rugby, the woodsmen’s team, badminton, ultimate Frisbee, archery, bicycling, water polo, men’s volleyball, fencing, and an equestrian team.

 Lifetime fitness classes are offered for students, faculty, and staff.
 Past offerings for students include aerobics, yoga, cross-training, circuit training, modern dance, and Tabata classes.

-Outdoor facilities include four artificial turf fields: Seaverns Field, a long-grass synthetic turf field and the primary field for football; newly renovated and relocated Bill Alfond Field, a lighted artificial turf field, the primary field for field hockey and lacrosse, which will open in the fall of 2017; and a new baseball and softball complex completed in 2016—the first facility in NESCAC with both artificial baseball and softball fields.
-A 2008 project installed the artificial turf football field, rebuilt the quarter-mile all-weather Alfond Track, and created a stadium feel around Seaverns Field in the Harold Alfond Stadium.
-Also opening in the fall of 2017 are a state-of-the-art competition grass field for soccer, an oversized natural grass practice field, and a newly installed rugby pitch.
+Outdoor facilities include four artificial turf fields: Seaverns Field, a recently resurfaced long-grass synthetic turf field and the primary field for football and men’s lacrosse; newly renovated and relocated Bill Alfond Field, a lighted artificial turf field, the primary field for field hockey and women’s lacrosse, which opened in the fall of 2017; and a new baseball and softball complex completed in 2016—the first facility in NESCAC with both artificial baseball and softball fields.
+A 2008 project installed the artificial turf football field, rebuilt the 400-meter all-weather Alfond Track, and created a stadium feel around Seaverns Field in the Harold Alfond Stadium.
+In the fall of 2017, a state-of-the-art competition grass field for soccer, an oversized natural grass practice field, and a newly installed rugby pitch were added to the outdoor facilities.

 For information about the Department of Athletics, teams, and the department’s faculty and coaching staff, visit the Colby Athletics website.